 Present Your Gun Quickly and Consistently Under Stress

 An expensive gun, training classes and hundreds of hours of range time are all for naught if your holster doesn’t help you get your gun into action as quickly, safely and intuitively as possible.
 The holster needs to carry and support your gun in the desired orientation — and keep it that way.
 Whether you’re sitting, standing, walking or running, you need to be able to reach for your firearm and know precisely how it will be positioned.
 In other words, you should be able to draw your gun smoothly without looking.

 Last and certainly not least, you’ll want to be able to draw your gun with one hand.
 On the range, using two hands is fine and seems easy and intuitive.
 In a life-or-death encounter, you don’t get to decide whether you have two hands available.
-You might be pushing a child out of the way or calling for help.
-Maybe you will need to open or close a door.
-You might be fighting off an attacker while trying to get your gun into action.
-You might be injured or shot and only have one available hand.
 There are an infinite number of scenarios that might cause you to defend yourself one-handed.

 When choosing a concealed carry holster, remember that it’s the one thing standing between you and your ability to use your firearm to literally save your life.
 Make sure that your holster choice will support your ability to get your handgun into action in the most intense and chaotic of circumstances — even in the middle of an active fight.
 Don’t go cheap.
 Choose quality and keep the three essential holster requirements in mind.